Source:Visual Studies Workshop, Rochester, NY (1998)

 As a technological medium, video is both camera-based and non-camera based.
 While it can seemingly capture outside reality through the optics of the camera lens, it also creates its own electronic landscape, free from traditional natural images.

-Electronic media stand in the logical evolutionary progression of imaging devices, which help to nurture the illusion of a seamless shared reality Aout there@, and of our perceptions as passive receptors of this external reality.
+Electronic media stand in the logical evolutionary progression of imaging devices, which help to nurture the illusion of a seamless shared reality Aout [email protected], and of our perceptions as passive receptors of this external reality.
 But because as a medium it is also able to create images sui generis, it frees landscape from representation.
 These portable new media do not insist on a fixed unvarying perspective; camera-based images can be combined with, modified by or supplanted altogether by the invented, the video/digital image.